catseye/Robin/doc/Robin.md

 Robin
 =====

-This document defines the fundamental semantics of Robin (except for the meanings of the intrinsics: see [Intrinsics.md](Intrinsics.md) for those.)
+This document defines the fundamental semantics of Robin (aside from
+intrinsics: the meaning of each intrinsic is defined in a file in the standard library; see the [Intrinsics](#intrinsics) section for details.)

     -> Tests for functionality "Interpret core Robin Program"